-Countries: Targeting as many EU/EAA member states as possible as well as the UK.
-Currently confirmed willingness to participate from study sites in Austria, Belgium, Germany, France, Iceland, Italy, Luxembourg, Romania, Poland, Spain, Finland and the UK (2).
+Countries: Targeting several EU/EAA member states as well as the UK.
+Currently confirmed willingness to participate from study sites in Austria, Belgium, Croatia, Germany, Iceland, Italy, Luxembourg, Netherlands, Romania, Poland, Spain, Finland and the UK(1).

 Study participants: Individuals presenting at the participating hospitals during the study period who 1) are hospitalized and meet the SARI case definition AND who 2) meet the following inclusion criteria: